 Good Vibrations: Frequency Response Graphs in SOLIDWORKS Simulation

 Next is the Effective Mass Participation Factor (EMPF) graph.
 The EMPF represents what percentage of the mass in our model is participating in a given vibrational mode.
-This lets us see whether certain resonance modes are more important than others, since a mode with a high EMPF will contribute more to the dynamic response of the system.
-In this example we can see that the first two modes affect the largest portion of the model’s mass in the y and z directions.
+This lets us see whether certain resonance modes are more important than others since a mode with a high EMPF will contribute more to the dynamic response of the system.
+In this example, we can see that the first two modes affect the largest portion of the model’s mass in the y and z directions.
 Modes 3 and 4, however, affect less than 1% of the mass and aren’t worth worrying about in this analysis.
-We can also see that for the X directed motion only the higher frequency modes 12 and 16 move a significant portion of the models mass.
+We can also see that for the X-directed motion, only the higher frequency modes 12 and 16 move a significant portion of the model's mass.

 Last but certainly not least on our list is the Cumulative Effective Mass Participation Factor (CEMPF) graph.
 The CEMPF is the sum of all mass participation factors from every mode shape so far, for a given direction.
 The CEMPF is used as an indication of whether we have considered a sufficiently large number of modes to ensure we are accurately representing the system’s dynamic response.
 As a rule of thumb, it is best to aim for a CEMPF of at least 80% in every direction.
 In the current example, we had considered a sufficient amount of modes after approximately 16 kHz (or mode number 20).
-We can now be certain that we’ve captured the important vibrational behaviour of the geometry.
+We can now be certain that we’ve captured the important vibrational behavior of the geometry.

 Was this article helpful?